azonenberg/antikernel/README.md

 * The old SVN project on my private server: http://redmine.drawersteak.com/projects/achd-soc/
 * The new build system repository: https://github.com/azonenberg/splash-build-system/
 * The old build system repository: http://redmine.drawersteak.com/projects/splash-build-system/

+## NOTES

+The "legacy" directory contains a raw export of the old Subversion repository.
+This will all get moved elsewhere, possibly to separate repositories, during the upcoming restructuring.